stalhaali/SelfLearningDrawingBot/README.md

 ![Using drawing bot](https://github.com/stalhaali/SelfLearningDrawingBot/blob/main/readme_files/demo.gif "Gif of using app")

 # Installation
-See (**requirements.txt**) for all the required libraries.
-Open command prompt and type "pip install requirement" (for each requirement).

 One must also have git lfs downloaded.
 Download from this [link](https://git-lfs.github.com/).
 Then open command prompt and type "git lfs install", to install.

-Finally go to the directory you want to save this project in, and type
+Go to the directory you want to save this project in, and type

 ```bash
 git lfs clone https://github.com/stalhaali/SelfLearningDrawingBot.git
 ```

+See (**requirements.txt**) for all the required libraries.
+Open command prompt and type "pip install -r requirements.txt" (for each requirement).
 Now you can run the app :)

 # How to run